Statutory Hierarchy: How Is a Deceased Estate Distributed?

 1. Application for Letters of Administration

 The closest next of kin must apply to the Supreme Court of NSW for a Grant of Letters of Administration to act as the Administrator.
 They are responsible for identifying and valuing the deceased’s assets and liabilities.
+If you are unsure where to begin, reading about what is a deceased estate can provide useful context before approaching the court.

 2. Payment of Debts

 The Administrator must pay all outstanding debts, taxes, and expenses from the estate before beneficiaries receive any inheritance.
 At this step, understanding this question is crucial: What does it mean to liquidate an estate?
+Debts that commonly arise at this stage include outstanding mortgages, utility bills, credit card balances, and funeral expenses.
+None of these can be bypassed — creditors are always settled before beneficiaries.

 3. Determining Beneficiaries